auth0/docs/articles/overview.md

 Auth0 ships SDKs for all major platforms (.NET, Java, PHP, Python, node, iOS, and many more), but the use of Auth0 SDKs is not mandatory.

-> Virtually anything able to send HTTPs requests can integrate with Auth0.
+> Virtually anything able to send HTTP requests can integrate with Auth0.

 Auth0 also supports other common identity protocols, such as WS-Federation and SAML.
 Applications that are already "claims enabled" can easily connect to Auth0.